MIGarciaHernandez/MIGarciaHernandez/README.md

 ## Background
 - PhD in Physics
 - PhD in Quantum programming (on going)
 - MSc in Artificial Intelligence
-- MSc in Aeronautical Engineering
 - MSc in Physics
+- BSc in Physics

 ---